jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 stressed, the support person has a queue out the door - it's a recipe for disaster.

-What if instead of waiting for them, we created resources that walked them through the getting started workflows, and then started adding frequently asked questions to those resources?
+So what if instead of waiting for them, we created resources that walked them through the getting started workflows, and then started adding frequently asked questions to those resources?

 Suddenly our conversations go from being reactive, from having to reset expectations and beg for forgiveness, to being valuable and insightful.

+## Fictional Conversation 1

 Let's look at a quick fictional example.
 Let's say the customer writes in and
 asks: